 Who can participate?
 Any child from birth to age 5 who has not yet entered kindergarten may participate.
 To get started, sign up on Beanstack or use a paper log.

 What counts towards the 1,000 books goal?
 Any book a child enjoys (reads, listens to someone else read, listens to an audiobook or Playaway).
 Attendance at library storytimes counts toward the goal.
 Repeated readings of the same book also count.
+We also suggest enrolling your child in Dolly Parton's Imagination Library, a program in which children from birth to age 5 will receive one FREE BOOK in the mail each month.

 In addition to reading 1,000 books, participants earn optional activity badges involving shared reading, music, play and discovery.